How would you like to double, triple, quadruple, or even 10x the number of people you prospect and recruit every month? Sounds wonderful, right?

 First, it’s authentic.
 That’s why I have a spiritual development piece to my site.
 It’s who I am.
 I want to attract others I can work with and enjoy being around.

-They don’t have to be the same as me or even believe the same as me, but if I want them to trust me and work with me over the next chapter in our lives, I better be upfront and real about who I am.
+You don’t have to be the same as me or even believe the same as me, but if I want you to trust me and work with me over the next chapter in our lives, I better be upfront and real about who I am.

 You like me… or you don’t.
 Doesn’t matter to me either way, it’s who I am.